-Swedish cellist Frans Helmerson has performed with many of today’s finest conductors, including Seiji Ozawa, Colin Davies, Neeme Järvi, Evgeni Svetlanov, Esa-Pekka Salonen, Herbert Blomstedt, Sergiu Comissiona, Frübeck de Burgos, Kurt Sanderling and Mstislav Rostropovich.
-He has also toured with a number of major orchestras throughout Europe, the US, South America, Asia and Australia.
+Swedish cellist Frans Helmerson has collaborated with many of today’s finest conductors, including Seiji Ozawa, Colin Davies, Neeme Järvi, Evgeny Svetlanov and Esa-Pekka Salonen.
+He has also toured worldwide with major orchestras.

-He held a professorship at the Musikhochschule in Cologne and then moved on to his current positions as guest professor at the Hochschule für Musik Hanns Eisler Berlin, professor at the Kronberg Academy Masters, professor at the Tibor Varga Music Academy and lecturer in cello at the Barenboim-Said Akademie.
+After a professorship at the Cologne University of Music, he moved on to his current positions as visiting Professor at the Hochschule für Musik Hanns Eisler Berlin, Professor at the Kronberg Academy and at the Tibor Varga Music Academy, and lecturer in the cello at the Barenboim-Said Akademie.

 His recordings include concertos by Dvořák and Shostakovich, the Brahms Double Concerto with violinist Mihaela Martin, the Bach Solo Suites, and others.